 A number of agencies provide rental assistance in Hartford Connecticut.
-Find information on the leading churches, charities, and government organizations including social service eviction prevention programs.
+Find information on the leading churches, charities, and government organizations including social services that provide housing resources.
 Find how to get long term or emergency help with paying security deposits or back rent.
-Or find eviction prevention, Section 8 vouchers in Hartford County, eviction prevention programs offered by the state to renters as well as other rent help or free legal aid.
+Or find eviction prevention, Section 8 vouchers in Hartford County, eviction prevention programs offered by the state to renters as well as free legal aid.

 Cash assistance is usually paid out in an emergency situation.
 Any funds for rent, utilities, or deposits are intended to help prevent evictions and homelessness in the greater Hartford County community.
 Some of the agencies distribute the rent assistance themselves.
 Or lawyers give free legal aid in housing/eviction court.
 Others will partner with local charities, non-profit and government programs.
 In these cases they will more than likely refer individuals to these other housing resources.

 Funding is always limited, and when someone needs help with paying their rent or security deposit, it is strongly recommended to call early, before you are faced with imminent eviction.
 Unfortunately many programs, including section 8, will often have waiting lists; however each organization will do what it can to offer rental assistance (either grants or loans) to as many Hartford families as possible.

 Chrysalis Center – Offers the HPRP program which provides funding and cash grants to assist families and individuals who are at imminent risk of homelessness.
 There are several conditions that do need to be met before funds are paid out to people who need help, including being evicted in less than 15 days, living in condemned housing, and other criteria.
 278 Farmington Ave., Hartford, Connecticut 06105, dial 860-263-4400.
 It covers East Hartford.